 What is the recovery process after breast reconstruction?

-How you recover in the three months after your surgery determines the outcome for years to come.
+How you recover in the three months after your breast cancer surgery determines the outcome for years to come.
 Dr. Vial will provide a list of step-by-step recovery guidelines after your surgery.
 Recovery following breast reconstruction is difficult.
 There are many restrictions, and you will need significant support following surgery.

 What are the risks of breast reconstruction?